IBM/event-streams/_2019.2.1/02-installing/06-configuring.md

 Field  | Description  | Default
 --|---|--
-**CPU request for ZooKeeper servers**  | The expected CPU resource that will be required for each ZooKeeeper server, expressed in CPU units.  | `100m`
+**CPU request for ZooKeeper servers**  | The minimum required CPU core for each ZooKeeeper server.
+Specify integers, fractions (for example, 0.5), or millicore values (for example, 100m, where 100m is equivalent to .1 core).  | `100m`
-**CPU limit for ZooKeeper servers**   | The maximum CPU resource that is allowed for each ZooKeeper server when the server is heavily loaded, expressed in CPU units.  | `100m`
+**CPU limit for ZooKeeper servers**   | The maximum amount of CPU core allocated to each ZooKeeper server when the server is heavily loaded.
+Specify integers, fractions (for example, 0.5), or millicores values (for example, 100m, where 100m is equivalent to .1 core).  | `100m`
 **Enable persistent storage for ZooKeeper servers**  | Set whether to store Apache ZooKeeper data on a persistent volume.
 Enabling storage ensures the data is preserved if the pod is stopped.  | `Not selected (false)`
 **Use dynamic provisioning for ZooKeeper servers**  | Set whether to use a Storage Class when provisioning Persistent Volumes for Apache ZooKeeper.
 Selecting will dynamically create Persistent Volume Claims for the ZooKeeper servers. | `Not selected (false)`
 **Name**  | Prefix for the name of the Persistent Volume Claims used for Apache ZooKeeper.  | `datadir`